July 2nd, 2025 — FAITH, WORK

 Harvey A. Ramer

 Harvey tells the truth about living by faith when faith feels hard.
-Writing from central Florida, he explores how doubt and trust can coexist, how work can serve calling, and how ordinary struggles become places where God shows up.
+A software developer from central Florida, he writes about how doubt and trust can coexist, how work can serve calling, and how ordinary struggles become places where God shows up.